cndlhvn/s2s-redux-actions-sample/JAREADME.md

 import PropTypes from 'prop-types' import { connect } from 'react-redux';
 import { bindActionCreators } from 'redux';
-import * as actions from '../actions' import styled from 'styled-components' import { Link} from 'react-router' import {Breadcrumb,ListGroup,ListGroupItem,PageHeader,Panel} from 'react-bootstrap';
+import { getCoinRequest } from '../actions'
+import styled from 'styled-components' import { Link} from 'react-router' import {Breadcrumb,ListGroup,ListGroupItem,PageHeader,Panel} from 'react-bootstrap';